DannyDorito/ARMA-3-Startup-and-Restart-Script/README.md

-# ARMA 3 Exile Startup Script
+# ARMA 3 (Exile) Startup Script
-We all would **love** to see more Exile Mod servers, so why not create one?
+Originally created for the Exile Mod, but can be used for any ARMA 3 Server We all would **love** to see more Exile Mod servers, so why not create one?

 This is .bat file for **all** your ARMA 3 Exile Server startup needs!